huynguyen2311179-ui/Embedded-System_EE3427_CC01_Group11_Two-Led-Dice-game/README.md

 * At the end of the match, the system triggers a specific audio tone to announce the outcome: Player 1 wins, Player 2 wins, or a draw.
 * The "**ROLL"** button is completely disabled.
-* To play again, you must press the **"RESET"** button to clear the LCD and LEDs, starting a new game.
+* To play again, you must press the **"RESET"** button twice to clear the LCD and LEDs, starting a new game.